tszheichoi/awesome-sensor-logger/README.md

 - Also try `scipy.ndimage.median_filter`

 Referencing the previous section on interpolation, performing downsampling with a suitable aggregator (e.g. median) or interpolation with suitable spline or polynomial functions may also achieve smoothing.
-### Fourier Transforming
+### Fourier Transforms
-Use Fourier transformation to understand any periodicity in your logged values.
+Use Fourier transforms to understand any periodicity in your logged values.
 For example, you can detect walking by simply thresholding the gravity vector measurements in frequency space.
 Here is a simple example of Fourier transforming the gravity measurements taken on [Zodiac, a spinning ride at Thorpe Park](https://en.wikipedia.org/wiki/Zodiac_(ride)).
 As you can see, there is a peak around 0.25 Hz (i.e. the ride goes around one revolution every 4 seconds).

 ```
 import pandas as pd